abraham-leal/ccloud-schema-exporter/README.md

 As of v1.1, `ccloud-schema-exporter` provides an efficient way of syncing hard deletions.
 In previous versions, this was done through inefficient lookups.

-Support for syncing hard deletions is only when the source and destination are both a Confluent Cloud Schema Registry.
+Support for syncing hard deletions applies when the source and destination are both a Confluent Cloud Schema Registries.

 #### Non-Interactive Run